2/4th Chasseurs à Cheval Regiment: 4th Regiment of Mounted Rifles

-The 4th Regiment of Chasseurs à Cheval was founded during the re-organisation of the army in 1913, and was thus the youngest cavalry unit of the Belgian army.
+The 4th Chasseurs à Cheval Regiment was founded during the re-organisation of the army in 1913, and was thus the youngest cavalry unit of the Belgian army.
 It participated in World War I and helped the Second Army Division in a reconnaissance role.
 It distinguished itself during the Siege of Antwerp between 30 August and 8 October 1914.
 During the second break-out of Antwerp, the 4th Chch made it as far as the surroundings of Leuven.
 During the retreat of Antwerp, its defense of the Lisse canal, near Somerghem on 12 October 1914, was able to repulse an enemy attack, though with significant losses.
 Thanks to this, the Division was able to retreat intact to Bruges.
 The regiment adapted to the trench warfare of the Yser Front as an infantry regiment.
 It was dissolved in February 1918, though it was resurrected in 1919.
 From October 1921 it was based in Mons.
 Another reorganization of the army in 1923 lead to its second dissolution on 3 August.
 It was not re-mobilized during the Second World War, though former members of the regiment served in other units.

 On 1 February 1961, the 4th Regiment of Chasseurs à Cheval was re-created as the Regiment of reconnaissance of the 1st Belgian Corps.
 It had its base in Quartier Houhulst in Werl in Germany.
 In July 1964 the Regiment moved to a new base at Quartier Reigersvliet in Arnsberg.
 As a consequence of a re-organisation of the Armed Forces, the Regiment was being reduced to a Squadron in 1993.
 On 3 June 1994 the unit left Arnsberg after 30 years of stay.
 That same day the Squadron 4th Chasseurs à Cheval was officially installed as an independent reconnaissance squadron of the 1st Mechanized Division in Altenrath, between Cologne and Bonn, until the end of 2001.
 On 1 January 2002, it became the unit of reconnaissance of the 7th Mechanized Brigade in Marche-en-Famenne.
 The 4th Chch Squadron remained in Altenrath until September 2003 when they returned to Belgium.
 After this move to Saive, near Liège, the unit was promoted to the status of Regiment again.
 Under the new expansion, it included a regimental headquarters, a support squadron and one Recce Squadron (5 platoons, being three of reconnaissance, one of infantry and one ATk (anti-tank) platoon).